Analysis-Biden talks down Russia, spurs allies in bid to back Putin into a corner

 “There was strong alignment on the basic proposition that we all need to defend … this order, because the alternative is the law of the jungle and chaos, which is in no one’s interest,” the official said.

-At home, Biden’s Republican opponents quickly criticized Biden for failing to block a major Russian-backed natural gas pipeline being built in Europe.
+At home, Biden’s Republican opponents quickly criticized him for failing to block a major Russian-backed natural gas pipeline being built in Europe.

 U.S. Senator Lindsay Graham, a frequent Republican critic of Biden, said he was disturbed to hear the president suggest Putin would be troubled by how other countries view him.